 Limitation on the position and size of node

 When the Widget component enables one or more alignment settings, the

-height properties of the node may be restricted and cannot be freely modified through the API or Timeline.
+height properties of the node may be restricted and cannot be freely modified through the API or Animation panel.
 If you need to modify the position or size of the alignment node at runtime, please refer to the Widget Component: Limitation on node position control for details.